Engineering blog

 The Dutch Building Information Council (BIR) is the main actor regarding BIM implementation.
 It is active in the implementation, promotion, and development of open BIM standards, which increases coordination between parties and fosters healthy competition in the industry.

-To further stimulate open BIM use, the Netherlands has developed a BIM Gateway (BIM Loket), which is intended to be a portal for management and information of open BIM standards.
-The government is also promoting BIM adoption via professional courses.
+To further stimulate open BIM use, the Netherlands has developed a BIM Gateway (BIM Loket), which is intended to be a portal for managing and sharing information about open BIM standards.
+The government is also promoting the adoption of BIM via professional courses.

 Barriers to Construction Industry Growth